 Spatchcocking is the process of removing the backbone of a turkey and then pressing the breast flat.
 It is essentially butterflying the bird.
 There are many benefits to spatchcocking.

-More Flavorful – With the breast laid flat the seasoning can penetrate deeper into the meat, making it more flavorful.
+More Flavorful – With the breast laid flat, the seasoning can penetrate deeper into the meat, making it more flavorful.

-Steps to Spatchcock
+Steps to Spatchcock a Turkey

 The steps to spatchcocking are the same whether you are roasting a whole bird or just the breast.

-1) Remove the Backbone
+Remove the Backbone

-- Place your scissors on the right side of the backbone and cut to remove the bone completely from the turkey.
+- Place your scissors on the right side of the backbone and cut to remove the bone from the turkey.

 - Some brands cut the bone in half before freezing.
 In this case, you will still cut both the left and right side of the bone, but you will end up with 2 pieces of backbone instead of one.